Do car warranties cover batteries?

 Knowing what your car’s warranties cover comes in handy when vital parts like your battery die.
 The good news is that there are options available to cover all or part of the expense when you need a replacement for a manufacturer-related failure.

-Jump to insightEven if your car is out of warranty, a replacement starter battery might have coverage from its manufacturer.
+Jump to insightIf your vehicle’s out of warranty, your replacement battery might still have its own manufacturer coverage.

 Jump to insightBattery warranty coverage